Anytime-valid sequential testing for elicitable functionals via supermartingales: Sequential testing via supermartingales

 \subsection{Anytime validity and test supermartingales}

 In contrast to traditional hypothesis testing with a fixed and known total sample size, the total sample size that will be produced by the $X_t$ before stopping is not known in advance.
 As a consequence, repeatedly evaluating a test designed for fixed finite sample sizes will generate an inflated Type-I error (or size) of the test, see for example \cite{albers2019problem,o1971present}.
-Although techniques such as multiple comparison p-value adjustments, see for example \cite{hsu1996multiple}, exist to correctly modify tests a-posteriori, these methods have quickly decaying power as the number of repeated tests grows large and require that the number of tests to be performed be known in advance.
-In order to avoid these issues, we work with the concept of an \emph{anytime valid test} which allows arbitrary testing policies that need not necessarily be specified in advance.
+There are techniques, such as multiple comparison p-value adjustments, to correctly modify tests a-posteriori \citep{hsu1996multiple}.
+However, these methods have quickly decaying power as the number of repeated tests grows large and require that the number of tests to be performed be known in advance.
+In order to avoid these issues, we work with the concept of a \emph{sequential}, or \emph{anytime valid}, test.
+This allows for data-dependent testing policies that need not necessarily be specified in advance.